We’re grateful for you.

 Parent Drop Off/Pick Up:

 For your convenience, parent drop off is from 8:15-9:00 am, daily.
-Pick up is 4:15 pm – 5 pm, daily.
-We do offer AM care with breakfast from 7:30 am and PM care, which extends pick up to 5:30 pm daily – both require pre-registration and an additional fee.
-If you are dropping off your camper later or pick up earlier, please contact our office at least 24 hrs in advance.
+Pick up is from 4:15 pm–5 pm daily.
+We offer AM care, an early drop off from 7:30 am plus a provided breakfast and PM care, which extends pick up to 5:30 pm daily.
+Both require pre-registration and an additional fee.
+If you are dropping off your camper later or picking up earlier, please contact our office at least 24 hrs in advance.

 Busing: